silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/03_File_Security.md

 When implenting your own `canView()` logic through [extensions](/developer_guides/extending/extensions), existing unprotected files are not retroactively moved to the protected asset store.
-While those new permissions are honoured in the CMS, protected files through custom `canView()` can still be downloaded through a public URL until they a `write()` operation is triggered on them.
+While those new permissions are honoured in the CMS, protected files through custom `canView()` can still be downloaded through a public URL until a `write()` operation is triggered on them.
 </div>

 ## Asset stores